orbitalchicken/Roadmap/New.md

 MATE Edition - last processed comment: #142
 -------------------------------------------
-	panel applet which let us know the CPU and HDD/SSD devices’ temperature?
 	After I resume from suspend NetworkManager seems to work fine, Wifi connection is maintained, but nm-applet shows Wi-Fi Networks and other things grayed out.
 Running ‘pkill nm-applet’ and then ‘nm-applet’ fixes this.
 	Can't join WPA network (password not being passed), 3 people have this problem after updates nm-applet shows ethernet icon instead of wifi for connections?